KCDF works to encourage the growth and promotion of organized giving in Kenya.

 The goal is to move communities and the wider Kenyan public from the mindset of depending on external resources and to begin to fund their own development.
 Creating structures which facilitate such giving is essential for continuity and consistency.
 Concurrent to promoting local philanthropy, KCDF is also working with Government and like-minded organisations in the area of philanthropy to establish an appropriate policy and legal framework for local philanthropy.

 While KCDF applauds such responses, it wishes to encourage Kenyans’ attitude towards continuous and organized systems of giving towards initiatives that eradicate root causes of problems.
-We acknowledge that our African culture is based on the core spirit of society, “ Ubuntu ” which at its heart is philanthropic and our nation Kenya was build on a spirit of “ Harambee ” which also recognizes the power of coming together, but in the face of many challenges, unscrupulous campaigns, political uncertainty and more, Kenyans need to be reminded to preserve this dying culture of giving to worthy causes.
+We acknowledge that our African culture is based on the core spirit of society, “ Ubuntu ” which at its heart is philanthropic, and our nation Kenya was build on a spirit of “ Harambee ” which also recognizes the power of coming together, but in the face of many challenges, unscrupulous campaigns, political uncertainty and more, Kenyans need to be reminded to preserve this dying culture of giving to worthy causes.

-In its strategic plan, KCDF seeks to harness the growing numbers of youth, their energy and intellectual capacity to galvanize community-based action for development priorities that not only attract them to give back to the community but also provide them with an opportunity to drive their own development agenda.
+In its strategic plan, KCDF seeks to harness the growing number of youth, their energy and intellectual capacity to galvanize community-based action for development priorities that not only attract them to give back to the community but also provide them with an opportunity to drive their own development agenda.
 This is seen as a succession plan in key sectors of agriculture and agribusiness where older generations remain key players.